atreyasha/spp-explainability/docs/develop.md

             23. ensure linear-chain and strict linear-chain are added before WFAs

+            24. ensure pattern length is replaced by the number of states

-            24. define GPU somewhere and add to abbreviation
+            25. define GPU somewhere and add to abbreviation

-            25. replace all epsilon words by the symbol where possible
+            26. replace all epsilon words by the symbol where possible

-            26. make number of decimal places consistent wherever they are used such as in tables with tau
+            27. make number of decimal places consistent wherever they are used such as in tables with tau

+            28. replace string length with token count -\> think of how and where this makes sense

-            27. sort out all abbreviations and standardize formatting in terms of where they are first declared -\> perhaps add a page number on list of abbreviations to indicate first declaration -\> consider using a package to help with
+            29. sort out all abbreviations and standardize formatting in terms of where they are first declared -\> perhaps add a page number on list of abbreviations to indicate first declaration -\> consider using a package to help with